StarPlayrX/bigmac/README.md

   6. Legacy Bluetooth2 Disabled Patch to avoid a Kernel Panic.
 (Unless someone else has a fix, it's the end of the road for BT2 on MacPro 3,1)
   7. BMO2.dmg a fully patched clean system disks with LegacyWiFi or 802.11ac WiFi.

-<b>BMO One</b> For users who cannot get the current installer to work, there's BMO1 for R&D and testing purposes.
-BMO One is an experiemental cloud based clean install.
-[Download BMO1](https://starplayrx.com/downloads/bigmac/BMO1.dmg).
+<b>BMO Two</b> For users who cannot get the current installer to work, there's BMO Two for R&D and testing purposes.
+BMO Two is an experimental cloud based clean install.
+[Download BMO2_legacywifi edition](https://starplayrx.com/downloads/bigmac/BMO2.dmg).
 Format a disk using MacOS Extended Journaled.
 Run this in Terminal `sudo asr -s ~/Downloads/BMO1.dmg -er -nov -t /Volumes/changeMe` When finished cloning.
-Run bigmac's post install patch `cd bigmac.master; sudo ./postinstall.sh` Tip: Do not mount or double click BMO1.dmg while cloning.
-When finished, put the BMO1 disk image in the Trash.
-BMO One is available for a limited time only.
-It will be discontinued on January 1, 2021.
+In System Preferences, select BMO2 as your startup disk. bigmac2's pre-release patches have already been applied.
+When finished, put the BMO2 disk image in the Trash.

 <b>One More Thing</b> A Big Mac is better than a New Mac.
 [Please donate.](https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ) Thank you!